 The greatest truths address themselves more to the feelings and the will than to the intellect.
-A truth like immortality must be felt, before it becomes really a truth to the soul.
+A truth like immortality must be felt, before it becomes really a truth' to the soul.
 The frigid assent of the intellect alone cannot make it an inspiration and a force.
-The merely phenomenal facts of Spiritualism having been investigated and accepted as true, a life-long task lies before one in studying the relations of the immense truth to life, to science, to philosonly, to morality and to religion.
+The merely phenomenal facts of Spiritualism aving been investigated before one in studying the relations of the immense truth to life, to science, to philosophy, to morality and to religion.
 No mind that has been truly kindled by it can dismiss these considerations as unessential.
 And for this reason all true Spiritualists should, so far as it lies in their power, help to enlist the best ability and thought of the age in presenting our facts to the world, and vindicating their spiritual significance.
-Surely if earnest Christians can contribute. as they do, a liberal percentage of their incomes to the support of their sectarian enterprises and institutions, an earnest Spiritualist, who claims to have knowledge where the Christian has only faith, ought to do something for the support of a spiritual press, contending with all the antagonism arrayed against it by a pseudo-science and a secular press which finds it for its interest to cater for the unthinking many.
+Surely if earnest Christians can contribute, as they do, a-liberal percentage of their incomes to the support of their sectarian enterprises and institutions, an earnest Spiritualist," who claims to have 'knowledge where the Christian has only faith, ought to do something for the support of a spiritual press, contending with all the antagonism arrayed against it by a pseudo-science and a secular press which finds it for its interest to cater for the unthinking many.